 - Focus on technical training to improve advancement of touch and comfort on the ball

-- Less pressure on players because there is less focus on winning
+- Less pressure on players to win, more focus on develoment, growth, adn enjoyment

 - More qualified coaches working with more players to develop overall talent and allow late bloomers to develop